 - Jack Russell Terrier: JRTs were bred as ratters, and their boundless energy and need to hunt persists to this day.
 If you’re looking for a jogging companion, the JRT is the perfect small breed for you.
-In fact, they need a lot of exercise and mental stimulation to keep them out of trouble.
+In fact, they need a lot of exercise and mental stimulation to keep themselves out of trouble.

 - Beagle: The Beagle is a common hunting dog today.
-However, they’ve also made the transition to family companion.
+However, they’ve also made the transition to family companions.
 Friendly, playful, with hearts as big as their ears, they aren’t big barkers.
 They may let loose with a howl if the conditions are right, though.

 Kings and Queens